chiahaohsutai/AnimatorSwap/resources/NEW-TEAM-README.md

 implement this new interface and extend the previous implementation of the animator.
 This allowed us to maintain the already existing functionality of the animator and add the layering feature.
 We implemented the layering by using a hashmap that stores the layer and the shapes at the layer.
-We added some getter functions, which allowed for easy access to the layering information. also override some methods in the superclass in order to add make sure no leftover state of the shapes layering is left when being added or removed from the animator.
+We added some getter functions, which allowed for easy access to the layering information.
+We also overrode some methods in the superclass in order to add make sure no leftover state of the shapes layering is left when being added or removed from the animator.

 The default layer for all shapes is set to layer 1.
 This means that when a shape is added, if the